-- Clean Energy Bonds (CEBs) will give older Australians (pensioners and selffunded retirees) an opportunity to safely invest in large-scale renewable energy projects to meet our 2050 Net Zero emissions target. - CEBs would be guaranteed like bank deposits. - Funds would be invested in a sustainability fund (e.g. within the Future Fund), with dividends paid to the federal government to fund renewable energy projects and pay returns to investors. - Retirees would receive returns as fortnightly payments through Centrelink. - Returns would be fixed but vary depending on the term of the investment.
+- Clean Energy Bonds (CEBs) will give older Australians (pensioners and selffunded retirees) an opportunity to safely invest in large-scale renewable energy projects to meet our 2050 Net Zero emissions target. - CEBs would be guaranteed like bank deposits. - Funds would be invested in renewable energy projects and pay returns to investors. - Returns vary depending on the type and term of the investment. - Funds could be used to deliver community owned firming and transmission projects such as Snowy Hydro 2.0, Community Batteries or Marinus Link.